takahirohonda/javascript-workout/README.md

 <b>Array.prototype.map</b> will create an array of the value from the selected key in the JSON object.

 <b>Array.prototype.reduce</b> will accumulate the number.
-The firt argument is the accumulator function and second argument is the starting value.
+The first argument is the accumulator function and second argument is the starting value.

 <b>Function.prototype.apply</b> takes this value as a first argument and an array as a second argument.
 It will apply the function to the array.
 For example, Math.sum.apply(null, [1, 2, 3]) will sum up all the numbers in the array.
 Math.sum works with Math.sum(1, 2, 3).
 But, to make it work with an array, we need to use apply function.